Lake Texcoco Ecological Park: Description

-The park will include multiple natural spaces from the metropolitan area including the Bosque de Chapultepec.
-The architect Iñaki Echeverría is in charge of the design of the parks.
+The park will include multiple natural spaces from the metropolitan area such as the Bosque de Chapultepec.
+Mexican architect Iñaki Echeverría is in charge of the direction of the parks.
+The design was in charge of the Master in Architecture Daniel Holguin as well as the Landscape Architect Pedro Camarena Berruecos.

 The park will be divided into four parts: Lago Nabor Carrillo, Cruickshank, Xochiaca-Churubusco and Caracol.

 Planned land use

-The main objective of this project is to reclaim the site to a green infrastructure in the valley of Mexico City.
-Rather than returning the area of an intact ecosystem from before the Spanish colonization, the key is to create a complete balance between infrastructure and nature.
+The main objective of this project is to reclaim the site for green infrastructure in the valley of Mexico City.
+Rather than returning the area to an intact ecosystem from before Spanish colonization, the key is to create a complete balance between infrastructure and nature.

-The proposed area of the park will be 35,000 acres that will include reforested areas for hiking and biking, sports fields for soccer and restored wetlands and lakes, and areas for families and picnics.
-In addition, renewable energy facilities, community gardens, water treatment facilities and a research center for the study of wetlands.
+The proposed area of the park will be 35,000 acres, constituting reforested areas for hiking and biking, soccer fields, restored wetlands and lakes, and areas for families and picnics.
+In addition, the park will host renewable energy facilities, community gardens, water treatment facilities and a research center for the study of wetlands.

-The project aims at reconciling the city with its geography, incorporating the hydrological cycles, eliminating the threat of floods for the metropolitan area of Mexico City, and also contributing to re-establish the native biodiversity.
-The finished plan will preserve 678 species of native flora and fauna to the Lake Texcoco area including, 5 species of amphibians, 14 species of reptiles, 276 species of birds, and 29 species of mammals.
-Specifically, the burrowing owl, the rough-necked Alicante lizard, the folded tree frog and the mexclapique of the basin of Mexico.
-All is meant to bring back the recovered ecosystem of Mexico City and Lake Texcoco Valley.
-The day of the park’s opening is unknown as the date has been continuously pushed back, with no set date in the future.
-Information is difficult to find.
+The project aims to reconcile the city with its geography, incorporating hydrological cycles, eliminating the threat of floods for the metropolitan area of Mexico City, and also contributing to re-establish the native biodiversity.
+The finished plan will preserve 678 species of native flora and fauna to the Lake Texcoco area, including 5 species of amphibians, 14 species of reptiles, 276 species of birds, and 29 species of mammals.
+Special attention will be provided to the burrowing owl, the rough-necked alligator lizard, the ridged tree frog and the mexclapique of the basin of Mexico.

-Iñaki Echeverria

-Iñaki Echeverria is the architect in charge of PELT.
-He graduated from The National Autonomous University of Mexico and holds a masters degree from Columbia University’s Graduate School of Architecture: Planning and Preservation (GSAPP).
-His architectural approach consists of a multidisciplinary focus which offers unique and specific solutions to complex issues.
-This includes projection of recuperation, environmental mediation and territorial strategies to design architecture and landscape; additionally, he designs his projections as an intersection between concepts of architectural design and installations of art.
+The first phases of the park opened in July 2024.